SteveJustin1963/tec-MINT/README.md

 - need a larger variable and function set, name length needs to be increased to 2 characters
 - John please fix all [bugs](https://github.com/orgMINT/MINT/issues)

-## ver 3 (adapted and added to JH's comments)
+# Ver 3 - You Promised to Love Me
+- adapted from JH's comments
-- maintain the classic 1D
+- maintain the classic 1D, yes!!
 - add with modification the last two high address to get 6k more out of eeprom
 - ![image](https://github.com/user-attachments/assets/9d753110-e74e-45b1-a050-2187cc91c0a7)
 - ![image](https://github.com/user-attachments/assets/36d45b5b-a19b-4acb-93f1-78bcea778814)